-I'm Levi-Jade - that's me above - All I know at this point is that I'm a dreamer.
+I'm Levi-Jade.
 Currently trying my hand at acting, writing, directing, singing and drawing my way to happiness and inadvertently, poverty.

 Expect a lot of everything, from Liz Taylor to Literature, from Tim Burton to Tyrion Lannister, from Helena Bonham Carter to Harry Potter.

 Okay, for my second year Philosophy and the Arts essay, I have to answer the question above.
 I’ve already conducted small interviews with peers as primary research, but I want to know what you guys think.

 The Paradox of Fiction by Colin Radford suggests that

 1- We can respond fully to something knowing it has really happened.